-The guards dutifully pull the bunny inside.
-Only then do Arthur and the knights realize the critical flaw in their ruse: They were supposed to climb inside the bunny first.
+The guards dutifully pull the rabbit inside.
+Only then do Arthur and the knights realize the critical flaw in their ruse: They were supposed to climb inside the rabbit first.

 Great plan; poor execution.
 There was gap between the strategy and the execution.